-The General Assembly has recently passed a new statue requiring a Kansas Roofing Contractor Bond where previously such contractors were unregulated by the state.
+The General Assembly has passed a new statue requiring a Kansas Roofing Contractor Bond where previously such contractors were unregulated by the state.
 Many cities and counties have their own requirements, including ICC or other testing requirements.
 Most contractors are also required to register with the State of Kansas for revenue purposes.
 Following is a non-exhaustive list of locations.
 Roofing contractors should verify with local authorities prior to comencing any work.

 Johnson County Roofing Contractor Bond